-Our May 2017 BookTalk event celebrates the 2017 Year of Legends initiative by bringing together three Cardiff University scholars who will discuss the Welsh legends and tales gathered together as Y Mabinogi/The Mabinogion.
+Our May 2017 BookTalk event celebrates the 2017 Year of Legends initiative by bringing together four Cardiff University scholars who will discuss the Welsh legends and tales gathered together as Y Mabinogi/The Mabinogion.

 A report by Catherine Paula Han on the fourth BookTalk of the 2015/16 season, which took place on 7 March 2016: Meet the Authors—Gaynor Arnold and John Harding.